Chambers and Partners

 Matt’s product liability work has included defending manufacturers of masks and respirators, numerous pharmaceutical and medical device manufacturers, makers of electrical products, and several companies alleged to have made asbestos-containing products.
 Matt tried to complete defense verdict and defended on appeal a significant product case resulting from a large fire in historic downtown Park City, Utah.

 Matt’s background in energy litigation has made him a frequent courtroom advocate in the growing field of wildfire litigation.
 Matt has been lead litigation counsel or has acted as a consultant to utilities, investor groups, landowners and lessees pertaining to the Camp Fire, the Solimar Fire, the Woodhollow Fire, the Maria Fire, and the Canal Fire, among others.
-The Woodhollow Fire case, when consolidated, was one of the largest cases in the Intermountain West with over 600 plaintiffs.
-In that dispute, Matt and his team took 16 cases to verdict through a unique Federal arbitration program, after which the remaining cases settled.
+The consolidated Woodhollow Fire case was one of the largest cases in the Intermountain West with over 600 plaintiffs.
+In that dispute, Matt and his team took 16 individual cases to verdict through a unique Federal arbitration program, after which the remaining cases settled.

 - In re Jordan School District – Arbitration to divide assets and liabilities of Jordan School District, Utah’s largest school district, with more than $1 billion in assets.